fafalone/WinDevLib/README.md

 You have 2 options for this:

 #### Via the Package Server
-twinBASIC has an online package server and tbShellLib is published on it.
+twinBASIC has an online package server and WinDevLib is published on it.
 Open your project settings and scroll to the **COM Type Library / ActiveX References**, then click **TWINPACK PACKAGES**.
 Add "Windows Development Library for twinBASIC v7.0.272" (or whatever the newest version is).
 The other similar entry, "WinDevLib for Implements" contains `Implements` compatible versions of a small number of common interfaces not defined in a compatible way in the main project; you normally don't need this.
 For more details, including illustrations, [see this post](https://github.com/fafalone/WinDevLib/issues/9#issuecomment-1416767019).

 #### From a local file
 You can download the project from this repository and use the WinDevLib.twinpack file.
-Navigate to the same area as above, and click on the "Import from file" button. tbShellLib.twinproj is the source for the package, if you want to edit it.
+Navigate to the same area as above, and click on the "Import from file" button.
+WinDevLib.twinproj is the source for the package, if you want to edit it.

 ### Optional Features
 WinDevLib has some compiler constants:

-`WINDEVLIB_LITE` - This flag disables most API declares and misc WinAPI definitions, including everything in slAPIComCtl, slAPI, and slDefs.
+`WINDEVLIB_LITE` - This flag disables most API declares and misc WinAPI definitions, including everything in wdAPIComCtl, wdAPI, and wdDefs.
 I used to like doing my APIs separate too, which is why oleexp never had the expansive coverage.
 But with that coverage now present, I think it's worth using, but this option will still be supported.

-`WINDEVLIB_COMCTL_LIB_DEFINED` - You can use this flag if you already have an alternative common controls definition set, e.g. tbComCtlLib; it will disable slAPIComCtl.
-(Note: tbShellLib has more complete comctl defs than tbComCtlLib, as that project was deprecated and not updated).
+`WINDEVLIB_COMCTL_LIB_DEFINED` - You can use this flag if you already have an alternative common controls definition set, e.g. tbComCtlLib; it will disable wdAPIComCtl.
+(Note: WinDevLib has more complete comctl defs than tbComCtlLib, as that project was deprecated and not updated).

 `WINDEVLIB_DLGH` - This enabled constants from dlg.h.
 These are extremely uncommon to use, and have very short, generic names likely to cause conflicts, so they're opt-in.